Stopping Rules for Monte Carlo Methods of Martingale Difference Type: Numerical illustrations

-In Figure \ref{fig:complexity_reliability} and Table \ref{tab:stopping_rule_metrics} above, we present our comprehensive numerical findings on the performance of the proposed stopping rule.
-The reliability plot (the left plot of Figure \ref{fig:complexity_reliability}) demonstrates that our stopping rules consistently achieve the reliability $R_{\epsilon,\delta}$ staying strictly greater than $1$ across all parameter combinations.
-As confirmed in Table \ref{tab:stopping_rule_metrics}, reliability values range from 1.001 to 1.111, with a mean of 1.0225, satisfying the reliability criterion set up in \cite{BHST}.
+In Figure \ref{fig:complexity_reliability} and Table \ref{tab:stopping_rule_metrics} above, we present our comprehensive numerical findings on the performance of the proposed stopping rules.
+The plots of the reliability $R_{\epsilon,\delta}$ (Figure \ref{fig:complexity_reliability} (a) and (c)) demonstrate that our stopping rules consistently achieve the reliability staying strictly greater than $1$ across all parameter combinations.
+As confirmed in Table \ref{tab:stopping_rule_metrics}, the reliability ranges from 1.000 to 1.111, satisfying the reliability criterion set up in \cite{BHST}.
+Notably, the conditional-variance stopping rule $\tau^a_{\epsilon,\delta}$ exhibits a slightly higher mean (1.0191) compared to the empirical-variance stopping rule $\tau^b_{\epsilon,\delta}$ (1.0165), highlighting the conservative nature of using the true model parameters.
 The reliability increases systematically with larger values of $\epsilon$ and $\delta$, reflecting more conservative behavior in less demanding scenarios while maintaining reliability even in the most challenging case with $\epsilon=\delta=10^{-3}$.

-The complexity heat map (the right plot of Figure \ref{fig:complexity_reliability}) reveals a pattern of computational cost across the parameter space.
+The heat maps of the complexity ${\rm CM}_{\epsilon,\delta}$ (Figure \ref{fig:complexity_reliability} (b) and (d)) reveal a pattern of computational cost across the parameter space.
 The logarithmic scale clearly shows how the complexity $\rm CM_{\epsilon,\delta}$ increases as both $\epsilon$ and $\delta$ decrease.
-The computational burden varies substantially, as detailed in Table \ref{tab:stopping_rule_metrics}, ranging from $\rm CM_{\epsilon,\delta}\approx 4.57\times 10^2$ for larger values of $\epsilon$ and $\delta$ to $\rm CM_{\epsilon,\delta}\approx 1.64\times 10^7$ for $\epsilon=\delta=10^{-3}$, with a mean of approximately 1.6 million samples.
+The computational burden varies substantially, as detailed in Table \ref{tab:stopping_rule_metrics}, ranging from $2.43\times 10^2$ for the empirical-variance stopping rule with larger values of $\epsilon$ and $\delta$ to $4.54\times 10^7$ for the conditional-variance stopping rule with $\epsilon=\delta=10^{-3}$.
+Directly comparing the methods, the empirical-variance stopping rule requires approximately $2.0\times 10^6$ samples on average versus $3.3\times 10^6$ for the conditional-variance stopping rule, demonstrating that the empirical approach achieves significant computational efficiency without violating the reliability requirement.
 This scaling aligns with our theoretical predictions and provides practical guidance for computational requirements.
-Smooth transitions in both reliability and complexity across the parameter space indicate the stability and robustness of the proposed stopping rule.
-The consistent achievement of the requirement $R_{\epsilon,\delta}>1$, coupled with theoretically predicted complexity scaling, provides strong empirical validation of our methodology, particularly notable given the challenging features of temporal dependence and heavy-tailed distributions in the ARCH(1) setting.